 Directions

 1. Preheat oven to 350 degree F. Cut chicken into pieces.
 In a large skillet cook chicken, Italian or desired seasoning blend, salt, and pepper in hot oil over medium heat.
-Remove chicken from skillet; set aside.
+Remove chicken from skillet; set aside.2.
+Cook pasta according to package directions until just tender.
+Drain; return pasta to pot.

 3. Cook onion and garlic in 3 tablespoons hot butter over medium heat until tender.
 Stir in flour until well combined.
 Stir in tomato paste.
 Add milk.
 Cook and stir until mixture is thickened and bubbly; reduce heat.
 Add the shredded cheese.
 Stir until cheese is almost melted.
 Remove from heat.
 Season to taste with salt and pepper.
 Add sauce and chicken to cooked pasta in pot; stir to coat.
 Spoon mixture into a 2-quart square or rectangular baking dish.